What ID Is Required for International Flights?

 Visas

 Though a visa is not a form of ID, it does identify you as a person allowed to visit, study or live in the country to which you are flying.
-Not all countries require Americans to have visas for short visits, but others do, and most mandate them for longer stays due to marriage, work or school.
+Not all countries require Americans to have visas for short visits, but others do upon check-in, and most mandate them for longer stays due to marriage, work or school.
 To avoid being sent back to the US, research the visa requirements for the countries you'll be visiting.